highjoule/prediction_Machine_Learning/prediction_models_2.md

-# This model review 3 different models that predicts if the entries of a financial company is fraudulent
+# This model review 3 different models that predicts if an operation of a financial company is fraudulent